rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 * Two sets which have the same parent set are said to be **siblings**.
-* A set is said to be a **leaf set**, if it has no descendant sets.
+* A set is said to be a **leaf set**, if it has no descendant set.

 Note that none of the ancestors of a descendant set are disjoint from one another.
 They always have at least all the elements of the descendant set